loh-tar/cpd/README.md

   - Change prio of jobs like so: cpc mov job x above/below job y or in some other way to have a better solution as right now
+  - An option to specify the command to use, e.g: _cpc -B mv foo bar_ to move instead of copy the files.
+(B like binary)

 ### Credits